Generic Name: Methadone hydrochloride

 Consider the following important factors that differentiate Methadone from other opioid analgesics:

-- There is high interpatient variability in absorption, metabolism, and relative analgesic potency.
+- There is high interpatient variability in absorption, metabolism, and relative analgesic potency of Methadone.
 Population-based equianalgesic conversion ratios between Methadone and other opioids are not accurate when applied to individuals.

 - The duration of analgesic action of Methadone is 4 to 8 hours (based on single-dose studies) but the plasma elimination half-life is 8 to 59 hours.